 UNDERGRADUATE COURSES - AIMS & OBJECTIVES

-In their final two years, undergraduates taking MET instead of Part II of the Engineering Tripos:
+In their final two years, undergraduates taking Part II of the Engineering Tripos:

-- Develop creativity, synthesis and design skills, and the ability to design in the manufacturing context;
+- Develop creativity, synthesis and design skills, and the ability to create engineering design solutions;

 - Continue to develop communication, teamwork, management and leadership skills;

 - Develop the facility for independent learning, open-mindedness, and the spirit of critical enquiry;

 - Develop the ability to tackle unforeseen technical and management demands and to apply new technologies in novel situations with confidence and competence;

 - Develop their full potential as innovators and future leaders in industry, the professions, public service, academic teaching and research.